- Academic Affairs

 Below the list of authentication methods is a check box labeled "Remember me for 10 hours."
 Select the check box if you want that device to be remembered for 10 hours.

 Here is the Duo login as seen in a Shibboleth-protected system, like the myUMB Portal:

 Here is the Duo login in Office 365, via https:\\portal.office.com, for a user who has not yet setup Duo.

-Here is a short video which shows how to register for, and use, Duo - http://cf.umaryland.edu/ondemandtraining/duointro02/duointro02.html.
+Here is a short video that shows how to register for and use Duo: http://cf.umaryland.edu/ondemandtraining/duointro02/duointro02.html.

 You will have six chances to authenticate a request.
 After the sixth chance, your multi-factor account will be locked and you will not be able to access the system you are attempting to log into.

 Your multi-factor account will automatically unlock after 10 minutes.
 If you continue to have issues, you will need to contact the Help Desk via email or 410-706-4357 for assistance with your account.

 The myUMB Portal, SIMS/Banner, Office 365, ImageNow, and VPN will be the first systems to be protected by multi-factor authentication.